yashtx/tic-tac-toe/README.md

 # tic-tac-toe
-play tic tac toe in terminal
+implemented an ai to play tic-tac-toe optimally.